fazo96/telecommander/README.md

 As of __now__, __Telecommander lets you__:

 - Sign up for telegram
-    - not sure it totally works, not really the priority for now
+    - not sure it totally works, not really the priority for now!
+If it doesn't work and you need to sign up, use [Telegram Web](http://web.telegram.org)
-- Sign in with a code sent via SMS or telegram
-- Keep signed in until you delete the files stored in `~/.config/telecommander` or the session expires
+- Sign in with a code sent via SMS or Telegram until you delete the Telecommander session files or the session expires
+- Chat in groups and in private (it also marks messages as read when you read them)
+- Know when you have unread messages
-- Do everything __completely in the terminal, even via ssh__
+- Do everything __completely in the terminal, even via ssh__ using only the keyboard
+- Do everything (except writing, duh) using only the mouse!
-- Navigate your contact and chat list __using the mouse__
+- Navigate your contact and chat list
-- Do basic usage with __no complicated commands to learn__
-- Chat with your friends!
-- Chat in groups!
+- Scroll back to view old messages

-For version _0.1.0_ (__Almost done!__):
+Waht's missing for version _0.1.0_ (__Almost done!__):

-- Notifications
-- Online Status viewing and management
-- Automatic marking of messages as read
+- View who's online and when was the last time they logged in
+- Testing and tying up loose ends in user interface and code quality

 What's missing (for future versions up to 1.0)

-- Scrolling back to view old messages
 - Create, modify, manage groups
 - Secret chats
 - Manage your contacts
 - Manage your profile
 - Easy bot interaction
-- Send and download files, audio messages, images
+- Send and view files, audio messages, images, videos, links
-- Open links
 - Emoticons (they show up as question marks)
 - Sign out (without having to manually delete files)
 - Delete account
 - Reply to and Forward message support
-- Do everything (except writing, duh) with the mouse!
 - Cool interface (it's already ok, just not as cool as I want it to be)
-- Search, Tab completion, command history
+- Search, Tab completion, chatbox history
+- Send multiline messages
 - Themes and configurability!
 Basic scripting!
 - Optimization and automatic datacenter switching